Archive for the ‘Your Digital Profile’ Category

 Create: Your portfolio, blog, email signature, business card and resume all are in your toolkit.
 These are the virtual representations of the professional you want to be.
 Along with your social media profiles on Twitter, Facebook and LinkedIn, they’re the assets that your colleagues, network and potential employers see.
 These elements should be professional, customized and visually compatible.
 Above all, they should authentically represent who you are in person.

 Communicate: Use online tools to get your name and your work out there on a consistent basis.
-Be strategic with whom you connect.
+Be strategic with who you connect with.
 This is not using people; it’s associating with people who inspire you and who can make you more effective at the work you do.
 By contributing to the conversations taking place on Twitter, Facebook, blogs and news comment sections, you’re creating a digital footprint in the environment where you want to grow your expertise.
 Networking events like conferences, meet-ups and online chats offer opportunities to develop relationships that can lead to personal references and online endorsements.

 Maintain: Consistently cultivate your search presence.
 Monitor your Google hits for both positive and negative press.
 When you’re praised, promote it with sincerity.
 And if you find you’ve received negative comments or been referenced in an undesirable way by friends or colleagues, address it directly and do what you can to suppress it in search or eliminate it.

 I wondered how many of the underclassmen in the audience understood the implications of personal branding in light of the openness they embrace with their online identities.
 Dan emphasized that 80% of employers use social networks for background checks.
 Managing your online reputation is an ongoing responsibility.
 The reality is your “digital dirt” stays with you, and it’s up to you minimize its effect on your career.